ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog.md

 enableTOC: true
 ---

 I've been using the [Nuxt.js framework](https://nuxtjs.org/) to build the [online training platform at Riberry](https://riberry.health/) for quite some time now.
-Recently (specifically 22 May 2020), the [`nuxt/content` module](https://content.nuxtjs.org/) was [officially released](https://github.com/nuxt/content/releases/tag/v1.0.0) and it supports parsing markdown files (among other file types) from a folder and rendering their contents in html.
+Recently (22 May 2020 to be exact), the [`nuxt/content` module](https://content.nuxtjs.org/) was [officially released](https://github.com/nuxt/content/releases/tag/v1.0.0) and it supports parsing markdown files (among other file types) from a folder and rendering their contents in html.

 This means that we can now build a static, Git-based headless blog using the new `nuxt/content` module and the [static site generation](https://nuxtjs.org/docs/2.x/concepts/static-site-generation/) capability provided by NuxtJS.
 Similar to Jekyll, we can author the blog posts in markdown files, place them into a `content` folder, and have them automatically converted into articles.